 - Phase One (completed) involved the development and trial of the paper based PBS HMC.
 This work was undertaken by the Commission.
 The PBS HMC is now available for use by hospitals.
 The PBS HMC, including guidance documentation and the trial evaluation report, is available on the Commission’s website.

-- Phase Two will involve the development of specifications for an electronic version of the PBS HMC to allow for electronic prescribing and claiming of PBS medicines in the hospital setting from March 2017.
+- Phase Two will involve the development of specifications for an electronic version of the PBS HMC to allow for electronic prescribing and claiming of PBS medicines in the hospital setting from mid 2017.

 PDF version: Medication Chart Fact Sheet (PDF 102 KB)

 Word version: Medication Chart Fact Sheet (Word 22 KB)

 PDF version: Medication Chart FAQ (PDF 159 KB)